 Praise be to the Lord, for He showed me the wonders of His love….What, then, shall we say in response to this?
 If God is for us, who can be against us?
 He who did not spare His own Son, but gave Him up for us all–how will He not also, along with Him (Christ), graciously give us all things?
 For I am convinced that neither death…neither the present nor the future…will be able to separate us from the love of God that is in Christ Jesus our Lord.
 (Psalm 31:231; Rom 8:31-32, 38-39)

-This is the second post in our series titled God’s Wonderful Gift.
+This is the second post in this series.
 If you missed it, you can read God’s Wonderful Gift (Part 1).

 John Griffith’s Story